TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/UserSettingsConfiguration/Extending.rst

             // ...

-Events declared in corresponding `eventName` options have to be handled by a custom static JavaScript module.
+Events declared in corresponding `eventName` options have to be handled by a custom static `JavaScript`:pn: module.
 Following snippets show the relevant parts:

 .. code-block:: javascript